-You can boil them in a traditional pressure cooker or in an instant pot.
+You can boil them in a traditional pressure cooker or an instant pot.

-Others – You will also need cilantro (fresh coriander leaves), green chillies, vegetable oil for frying, and rock salt (sendha namak).
+Others – You will also need cilantro (fresh coriander leaves), green chilies, oil for frying, and rock salt (sendha namak).

-You can use regular salt in place of sendha salt if you are not making the pakora for vrat.
+You can use regular salt instead of sendha salt if you are not making the pakora for vrat.